rapid7/metasploit-framework/Landing-Pull-Requests.md

 https://github.com/todb-r7/metasploit-framework/pull/new/schierlm:javapayload-maven...pr1217-fix-gitignore-conflict

 I opened that in a browser, and ended up with https://github.com/schierlm/metasploit-framework/pull/1 .
-Once @schierlm landed it on his branch, all I had to do was `git fetch` to get the change reflected in origin/pr/1217, and I could then resume working on a local branch.
+Once @schierlm landed it on his branch, all I had to do was `git fetch` to get the change reflected in origin/pr/1217, and I could then resume working.

 ## Pre-merge testing: Landing straight-away